 © 2008 by World Scientific Publishing Co.
 Pte.
 Ltd. All rights reserved.
 Originally based upon a pregeometric model of the Universe, Process Physics has now been formulated as far more general modeling paradigm that is capable of generating complex emergent behavior.
 This article discusses the original re- lational model of Process Physics and the emergent hierarchical structure that it generates, linking the reason for this emergence to the historical basis of the model in quantum field theory.
 This historical connection is used to motivate a new interpretation of the general class of quantum theories as providing mod- els of certain aspects of complex behavior.
 A summary of this new realistic interpretation of quantum theory is presented and some applications of this viewpoint to the description of complex emergent behavior are sketched out.

-Cooper, A., Berg, A., Sclater, N., Dorey-Elias, T. & Kitto, K. 2017, 'LAK17 Hackathon - Getting the right information to the right people so they can take the right action', ACM International Conference Proceeding Series, pp. 514-515.View/Download from: Publisher's site
+Cooper, A, Berg, A, Sclater, N, Dorey-Elias, T & Kitto, K 2017, 'LAK17 hackathon: getting the right information to the right people so they can take the right action', Proceedings of the Seventh International Learning Analytics & Knowledge Conference, International Learning Analytics & Knowledge Conference, ACM, Vancouver, British Columbia, Canada, pp. 514-515.View/Download from: Publisher's site

 © 2017 ACM.
 The hackathon is intended to be a practical hands-on workshop involving participants from academia and commercial organizations with both technical and practitioner expertise.
 It will consider the outstanding challenge of visualizations which are effective for the intended audience: informing action, not likely to be misinterpreted, and embodying contextual appropriacy, etc. It will surface particular issues as workshop challenges and explore responses to these challenges as visualizations resting upon interoperability standards and API-oriented open architectures.